inblocks/precedence/README.md

 }
 ```

-The original `data` value has been removed (GDPR compliant).
+The original `data` value has been removed.

 ---

-To create a record as a new state of an existing record we should use the `previous` parameter.
+To create a record as a new state of an existing record you should use the `previous` parameter.
 It allows you to link you records with each other.

 ```bash
 curl -XPOST -H "Content-Type: application/octet-stream" "$api/records?pretty=true&id=61E51581-7763-4486-BF04-35045DC7A0D3&store=true&previous=3a31d56747785fafe73bc6745a1d21c6b8c38d14b7573fa3fe30745aded1e2c4" -d "value 6"